Marine outfall: Advantages

 They also tend to be less expensive than advanced wastewater treatment plants, using the natural assimilative capacity of the sea instead of energy-intensive treatment processes in a plant.
 For example, preliminary treatment of wastewater is sufficient with an effective outfall and diffuser.
 The costs of preliminary treatment are about one tenth that of secondary treatment.
 Preliminary treatment also requires much less land than advanced wastewater treatment.

 Disadvantages

 Marine outfalls for partially treated or untreated wastewater remain controversial.
 The design calculation and computer models for pollution modeling have been criticized, arguing that dilution has been overemphasized and that other mechanisms work in the opposite direction, such as bioaccumulation of toxins, sedimentation of sludge particles and agglomeration of sewage particles with grease.
 Accumulative mechanisms include slick formation, windrow formation, flocculate formation and agglomerated formation.
 Grease or wax can interfere with dispersion, so that bacteria and viruses could be carried to remote locations where the concentration of bacterial predators would be low and the die-off rate much lower.
+These theoretical concerns have been substantiated by real-world incidents, such as those detailed in the Controversies section of this article.